SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 #### Excluding intervals where all data is flagged

-Consider a situation where we want to exclude resampled intervals where 100% of the  occurs during nighttime, is flagged by the user or the limits are exceeded.
-We would like to exclude any data points that are user flagged or exceed limits from resampled data.
+Consider a situation where we want to exclude resampled intervals where 100% of the interval occurs during nighttime.
+Further, we'd like to exclude points that are flagged by the user or the limits are exceeded, and the corresponding resampled intervals should be excluded only if no valid data remains.

 Using the quality flag filters: